 The number one concern of summer travelers is trip delay, interruption or cancellations due to hurricanes or other severe weather events.
-When traveling during hurricane season, you must plan for the unexpected.
+When traveling during hurricane season (June 1 to November 30), you must plan for the unexpected.
 If you wait to purchase your insurance until after a severe storm has been predicted and mapped on radar, there will be no coverage for delays, cancellation or interruption due to that storm.
-It is best to purchase a travel insurance plan prior to the threat of any inclement weather.
+It is best to purchase a travel insurance plan prior to the threat of a hurricane or tropical storm.

 Planning ahead for the possibility of travel disruptions is the best way to protect the cost of your trip.
 While we recommend purchasing comprehensive travel insurance during hurricane season regardless of your destination, here are some guidelines if you will be traveling to an area that is known to be high risk for hurricanes: